virgesmith/neworder/doc/examples/hello_world.md

-## Hello World
+# Hello World

 This simplest example is illustrates of the structure required, and how it fits together.
 All the code is extensively commented.
-The code can be run like so
+The code can be run like so:

 ```bash
 python examples/hello_world/model.py
 ```

-### Input
+## Input

 The `neworder` framework expects an instance of a `Model` class, which in turn requires a `Timeline` object.

-Not all models require an explicit discrete timeline (like this one), so a method is provided to construct a dummy timeline (which is a single step of length zero).
+This model doesn't require an explicit discrete timeline, so for models of this type a method is provided to construct an empty timeline (which is a single step of length zero).
+In more complex examples, this permits "case-based" models (to use MODGEN parlance) where each individual's history is constructed in a single pass.

-The model class provided is a base class from which the user should subclass, implemention the following class methods:
+`neworder` provides a base Model class from which the user should subclass, implementing the following class methods:

-- a constructor that initialises the base class with a timeline.
+- a constructor that initialises the base class with a timeline
-- optionally, a `modify` method which is used to change inputs or behaviour across parallel processes
+- optionally, a `modify` method which is used to change inputs or behaviour across parallel processes,
 - a `step` method that governs the evolution of the model
-- optionally, a `check` method which is executed after each step
+- optionally, a `check` method which is executed after each step and must return a boolean.
+A result of `False` will halt the model.
 - a `checkpoint` method which is run at certain timesteps, and always on the final step.

 This (somewhat contrived) example initialised a model with a username, which is initially unknown.
 The single step of the model queries the OS for the user's name, and the checkpoint greets the user.